Blackman99/firstly/docs/src/routes/guide/why/+page.md

 })
 ```

-We belive that Module Development Driven _(MDD 😎)_ is a good idea as we can easily reuse module in different projects.
-Module can also be developped by the community and grow the ecosystem around remult.
+We believe that Module Development Driven _(MDD 😎)_ is a good idea as we can easily reuse module in different projects.
+Module can also be developed by the community and grow the ecosystem around remult.
 Imagine: sharing entities, controllers, and even ui in ONE import.

 You want a login/password auth in your app, here is the code you need in `firstly` today:
 ```ts